-I have been investing my own money into Assetz Capital since June 2015 and am happy with the results, so much so that the company is included on my Top 5 Peer to Peer Lending List.
-Assetz Capital has six different investment products which offer attractive returns to investors who lend against secured business and property loans.
+I have been investing my own money through Assetz Capital’s peer to peer loans since June 2015 and am happy with the results, so much so that the company is included on my Top 5 Peer to Peer Lending List.
+Assetz Capital offers five different investment products which offer attractive returns to investors who lend against secured business and property loans.

 Click here to listen / watch my podcast with Assetz Capital Founder & CEO Stuart Law.

 My current rate of return: 8.09% (Net return after bad debt and fees but before tax)